bkamins/bkamins.github.io/_posts/2023-07-07-dfbroadcast.md

    5 │ false  false   true  false  false  false
 ```

-Now assume we we want to replace all values greater than `0.5` with `0.5` and
+Now assume we want to replace all values greater than `0.5` with `0.5` and
 keep the lower values untouched.
 This can be done with `ifelse`:

 ```